O11WL1D/16_bit_computer/README.md

+2/25/2021

+I think that the module color coding idea that I started with in the alu design is a easily forgettable system.
+For now on, I will be labeling wires going off to other modules with text.

 1/22/2021

 When It comes time to integrate all of my designs, I think that it may help if I reduced all of the connections to the more efficient form that